atul-iiit/PowerBI-Projects/README.md

 ## Problem Statement

-This dashboard helps the airlines understand their customers better.
-It helps the airlines know if their customers are satisfied with their services.
-Through different ratings, they get to know their improvement area,
+This dashboard helps the Telecom companies to understand their customers better.
+It helps the companies know why their customers are not satisfied with their services.
+Through different churn rates, they get to know their improvement area,
 ### Steps followed

 - Step 1 : Load data into Power BI Desktop, dataset is a csv file.